threefoldtech/info_grid/src/flist/flist_case_studies/flist_nextcloud_case_study.md

 Obviously, you can decide to increase or modify the quantity in the variables `size`, `cpu` and `memory`.

-Note that in our case, we set the FList to be the official Nextcloud FList.
-Simply replace the URL with your newly created Nextcloud FList to test it!
+Note that in our case, we set the flist to be the official Nextcloud flist.
+Simply replace the URL with your newly created Nextcloud flist to test it!

 * Copy the following content and save the file under the name `main.tf`: